Randy Torres

 Randy Torres is an American guitarist, percussionist, keyboardist and background vocalist from Seattle.
-He has previously played for the bands Project 86, a Christian rock group, and Crash Rickshaw.
+He has previously played for the bands Project 86 and Crash Rickshaw.
 He has filled in as rhythm guitarist for the band Demon Hunter and as keyboardist, guitarist, percussionist and background vocalist for Anberlin on a recent tour.
 He has worked as a producer/engineer for Aaron Sprinkle, and for the A&R division of Tooth & Nail Records.
-He is now a composer for film & TV.
+He is now a composer for film and TV.
 He currently is working on a project with Ryan Clark called NYVES (pronounced "knives"), funded through Kickstarter.

 History

 Randy Torres began his musical career in 1996, when he formed Project 86, alongside vocalist Andrew Schwab, drummer Ethan Luck, and bassist Matt "Bean" Hernandez.
 However, Torres and Schwab quickly became the only original members, as Hernandez departed to play for Unashamed, while Luck went to play for The Dingees.
 The band would begin to take off after hiring Torres' longtime best friend Steven Dail and drummer Alex Albert, who had previously both been a part of Innermeans.
 The four recorded their debut album, which was self-titled, and released it through BEC Recordings.
 After that album, the band signed to Atlantic Records and re-released their sophomore album, Drawing Black Lines, which saw high commercial success.
 Around this time, Torres, Dail, Schwab, and Albert would be joined by a fifth member for a brief time, with Corey Edelmann of No Innocent Victim joining the band.
 The band would go on a tour titled Kings of the Game tour, alongside P.O.D., hed PE, and Linkin Park.